fundale/fundale-orl-shaders/README.md

 ## Video
 - Apply Video Transform: Whether to adjust and clip the Global Video Texture according to what the world Author intends.
+- Video ScaleTransform: Manually specify a region of the Video to use.
 - Video As Albedo: Whether to render the Global Video Texture as lit (Albedo) rather than emissive (Emission).
 - Video Fallback: The fallback texture to display when no Global Video Texture is available.
 - Video UV Map: Uses [R,G] as the [X,Y] to use from the video, may require Blender / Substance baking.